pmglab/KGGSEE/doc/source/options.rst

       - Specifies the threshold of eQTL p-values.
 Only eQTLs with a p-value lower than the threshold will be used.
 The default is ``1E-4`` when performing EMIC.
       - ``1E-4``
     * - ``--ld-pruning-mr``
-      - Specifies the threshold of LD coefficient when pruning variants.
+      - Specifies the threshold of LD coefficients when pruning variants.
 For each gene or transcript, eQTLs with LD coefficients higher than the threshold will be pruned.
       - 0.5
     * - ``--emic-pfm-p``
       - Specifies the p-value threshold to further perform an EMIC pleiotropy fine-mapping (EMIC-PFM) analysis.
 If the EMIC p-value of a gene is lower than the threshold, an EMIC-PFM will be performed to control the false-positive caused by pleiotropy.